 Most phones will now work with Fi, although only some will support the switching to Sprint as well as other carriers.
-There are currently five phones that Google will sell you, usually at slightly less than full retail price, that are fully compatible – the Pixel 3 and 3XL, the Moto G6 and Android One Moto X4, and the LG V35 ThinQ and G7 ThinQ phones.
+Back in February there were five phones that Google will sell you, usually at slightly less than full retail price, that are fully compatible – the Pixel 3 and 3XL, the Moto G6 and Android One Moto X4, and the LG V35 ThinQ and G7 ThinQ phones.
 I bought a couple of Moto G6 phones – a 4GB/64GB one from Amazon and a 3GB/32GB one from Google.
 Both work perfectly and I can’t really think of any reason to spend any more on a more expensive phone.
 Furthermore, the 3GB (memory) and 32GB (storage) phone is indistinguishable from the 4GB/64GB phone (particularly after I added Micro-SD cards to both) so there’s no need to get what seems to be a higher specification phone.

 The Moto G6 from Google is $199 and has a $100 credit after you’ve activated and used your Fi for a month, reducing its net cost down to a mere $99.